django/asgiref/specs/www.rst

 application dies the socket should be closed, and vice-versa.

-The *connection scope* information passed in ``scope`` contains initial connection metadata (mostly from the HTTP handshake):
+The *connection scope* information passed in ``scope`` contains initial connection metadata (mostly from the HTTP request line and headers):

 * ``type`` (*Unicode string*) -- ``"websocket"``.